The United States Patent and Trademark Office (USPTO) divides trademarks into 45 unique classes.

-This article will cover class 8 trademark products.
-This category includes a variety of hand operated tools and implements.
+This article will cover Trademark Class 8, which broadly covers a variety of hand operated tools and implements.

 Registering a Class 8 Trademark